temp-somelk/ekunazanu.dev.archive/content/blog/probabilistic-data-structures.md

 | 0xe271dc47fa |
 '--------------'
 ```

-So far we've managed to get rid of duplicates and store fixed length strings instead of entire elements, and that's good enough but we can do a lot better.
+Here, we've hashed the contents of the elements and stored only the distinct hashes.
+And by doing so, we've managed to get rid of duplicates and store fixed length strings instead of entire elements, and that's good enough but we can do a lot better.

 ### Mapping to bitstrings

-Assuming an $n$-bit hashing fuction whose result is perfectly random, we can use it to create an $m = 2^{n}$ bit bitstring and map the output to it.
-This means for every element, regardless of its size will use just one bit.
-The value of $m$ is decided based on our tolerance for hash collisions.
-For now we'll assume about 10 bits per element to keep hash collision below 1%.
+When we're using a hashing function, we know that the ouput will always be between n bits for a given n-bit hashing function.
+We can exploit this property to exponentially decrease the amount of storage needed to store the hashes.
+Also since the hash output has a *(somewhat)* random distribution, we know that for a given long enough hashing function (relative to the number of input elements), hash collisions are rare.

+We can take an $n$ bit hashing function and create an $m = 2^{m}$ array and initialize it all to zeroes.
+For storing data, we can use

 ``` goat {caption="m-bit Bitstring"}
 .---+---+---+---+---+---+---+---+   +---.